XueruiWangTUD/XueruiWangTUD.github.io/content/publication/incrementalSMC/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "The damaged quadrotor flies in the wind tunnel"
+  caption: "Comparison between the proposed approach and the other two benchmark methods in tracking a pitch command."
   focal_point: ""
   preview_only: false